A Guide to Limeni Greece – A Historic Harbour Village in Mani

 Greece Travel Blog_Limeni Greece - A Hidden Fishing Village

-Around 3km north of Areopoli, the island’s capital, you can get around Limeni in a day if you want to, but it’s a much better idea to take your time and explore slowly.
+Around 3km from Areopoli, the main town of this part of Mani, you can get around Limeni in a day if you want to, but it’s a much better idea to take your time and explore slowly.
 The most striking thing about this small village?
 The bright blue of the sea – you won’t believe your eyes.

 A Short History Of Limeni Village